-Focus on the nutritional physiology nutriokinetics and nutriodynamics.
+4 Credit Hours Focus on the nutritional physiology nutriokinetics and nutriodynamics.
 The impact of agent, host and environmental factors on nutriokinetics as etiologies for nutritional injury will be investigated.
+Pathophysiology principles will be integrated in the course to support the application of the Kight model.

-MND 507 Applied MNT1
+MND 555 Applied MNT1

-A 512 clinical hour practicum (16 weeks @32 hours/ week) not required in Track 2.
-Supervised practice experience that develops the skills to determine nutrition diagnoses & etiologies, macro/micronutrient needs and formulate appropriate medical nutrition therapy plans utilizing the 9 step NCP.
+A 512 clinical hour practicum/supervised practice experience that develops the skills to determine nutrition diagnoses & etiologies, macro/micronutrient needs and formulate appropriate medical nutrition therapy plans utilizing the 9 step NCP.
 The interrelationships of nutrition with biochemical, physiological and anatomical changes associated with acute, chronic, and terminal illness are considered in development of the basic NPE skills.
 Experiences take place in hospitals, clinics, and other practice settings in which medical nutrition services are provided.
 This course includes a didactic component that serves to reinforce the supervised practice experiences.

-MND 508 Applied MNT2
+MND 570 Applied MNT2